FedEx® Perishable Shipping Information

 As perishable products travel to their destination, they could be subjected to harsh environmental conditions, such as excessive temperature or humidity.
 Protecting your product with packaging materials and packing it in proper shipping containers is essential to keeping perishables fresh until they're delivered.

-FedEx Express requires that perishable shipments traveling in the U.S. are packaged to withstand a minimum transit time of 24 hours greater than the delivery commitment.
-For international shipments, the requirement is 48 hours greater.
+FedEx Express requires a minimum of 48 hours for perishable items shipping internationally.
 See FedEx Express Terms and Conditions for details.

 Guidance and Advice